tryretool/retool-app-exchange/applets/twilio-conversations/docs/retool-setup.md

 If everything is working as expected, you should now be able to send and receive messages between the Retool app and the phone number you registered!
 To use the app:

-1. When first loading teh app, you'll be prompted to enter your Twilio Conversations Service SID.
+1. When first loading the app, you'll be prompted to enter your Twilio Conversations Service SID.
 This is the Serivce SID you retrieved in step 3 of the Twilio setup.
 2. Once the app has initialized, fill out the SMS settings: the "SMS Settings" box,
     - Enter the phone number you were assigned in step 0 of the Twilio setup as "Twilio Outbound number".
     - Enter the SMS-enabled phone number that you verified in step 1 of the Twilio setup as "Customer number" and click Submit.